anfieldlad/JokoUI/README.md

 **JokoUI + Prabogo = Indonesia Emas 2045 Hijriah** 🇮🇩✨
 *Because why use React, Vue, or Angular when you can build your own framework and mass produce bugs domestically?*

+> ⚠️ **DISCLAIMER**: No Ijazah required to use this framework.
+We don't check your diploma, your GPA, or whether your university is even accredited.
+Your code either works or it doesn't.
+Meritocracy at its finest.

 ---

 ## 🚀 Features